-☐ Open the Switching > VLAN > Port dialog. ☐ Change the Port-VLAN ID setting to the value of the VLAN ID set up on the ports. ☐ Unmark the Ingress filtering checkbox for both coupling ports. ☐ Open the Switching > VLAN > Configuration dialog. □ To tag the redundant connections for VLAN 1 and VLAN Membership, enter the value T in the cells corresponding to both coupling ports on the VLAN 1 table row. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
+☐ Open the Switching > VLAN > Port dialog. ☐ Change the Port-VLAN ID setting to the value of the VLAN ID set up on the ports. ☐ Unmark the Ingress filtering checkbox for both coupling ports. ☐ Open the Switching > VLAN > Configuration dialog. ☐ To tag the redundant connections for VLAN 1 and VLAN Membership, enter the value T in the cells corresponding to both coupling ports on the VLAN 1 table row. □ Apply the settings temporarily.
+To do this, click the ✓ button.
 The coupling device now sends the redundancy packets with the highest priority on VLAN 1.
-In the Configuration frame, Redundancy mode option list, specify the type of redundancy: With the redundant ring/network coupling setting, either the main line or the redundant line is active.
+In the Configurationframe, Redundancy mode option list, specify the type of redundancy: With the redundant ring/network coupling setting, either the main line or the redundant line is active.
 The setting lets the devices toggle between both lines.
 When you activate the extended redundancy setting, the main line and the redundant line can become active simultaneously if required.
 The setting lets you add redundancy to the remote (coupled) network.
 When the connection between the coupling devices in the second network becomes inoperable, the coupling devices continue to transmit and receive data.
 Note: During the reconfiguration period, packet duplications can occur.
 Therefore, select this setting only if your devices detect package duplications.
 The Coupling mode describes the type of the backbone network to which you connect the ring network.
-See figure 64 on page 262. ☐ In the Configuration frame, Coupling mode option list, specify the type of the second network. $\ \square$ If you connect to a ring network, then select the ring coupling radio button. ☐ If you connect to a bus or mesh structure, then select the network coupling radio button. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
-Y o u can reset the coupling settings to the default state.
+See figure 68 on page 276. □ In the Configuration frame, Coupling mode option list, specify the type of the second network: □ If you connect to a ring network, then select the ring coupling radio button. □ If you connect to a bus or mesh structure, then select the network coupling radio button. \square Apply the settings temporarily.
+To do this, click the \checkmark button.
+0 u can reset the coupling settings to the default state.
 To do this, perform the following steps: ☐ Click the button.
-U CITCA LITE DULLOTI.